Baroque Week (25 July – 1 August 2021)

 Tuition will stress historically-informed techniques and style.
 A large selection of music for many combinations of instruments and voices will be provided; you are also invited to bring your own sets of parts and scores.

-Participants should arrive in time for the concert at 4pm on Sunday 26 July.
-The course ends with breakfast on Sunday 2 August.
+Participants should arrive in time for the welcome at 4pm on Sunday 25 July.
+The course ends with breakfast on Sunday 1 August.

 Is the Baroque course for me?

 Applications are invited from proficient singers and confident players of gut-strung Baroque instruments (violin, viola and cello), with Baroque bows (some instruments and bows are available to hire), bass viol, violone, flute, oboe, bassoon, lute family and harpsichord/organ.
 (Suitable keyboard instruments are provided.)
 Pitch: A=415.

 Players should have a good mastery of instrumental technique, but not necessarily any experience of Baroque playing.
 However, the wind players need to be fluent and confident on their Baroque instruments, able to sight-read solos with confidence.
 Continuo players should have a good knowledge of figured bass.